AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/index.md

 ## Layout files validation

-After layouts are merged, Magento validates them.
+After layouts are merged, the application validates them.

-Layout validations and error handling depends on the [application mode] in which your Magento instance runs:
+Layout validations and error handling depends on the [application mode] in which your instance runs:

 *  developer mode: syntax is validated in `.xml` and `.xsd` files, and `.xml` files are validated according to the xsd schema.
 If any validation fails, the hard failure with process halt occurs.